About Michael Novack - Product Leader, Builder, and Operator

 - Advisory roles: Ongoing advisory for executive teams and boards on product strategy, growth optimization, and platform decisions.
 Monthly or quarterly cadence.

-- Acquisition integration: Specialized work helping companies integrate acquisitions and consolidate platforms, like the £200M Skip integration at Just Eat.
+- Acquisition integration: Specialized work helping companies integrate acquisitions and consolidate platforms, like the £200M Skip integration at Just Eat Takeaway.

 Michael is based in Toronto, Canada with extensive experience in San Francisco and Silicon Valley markets.
 He's available for remote work with US companies and open to relocation for the right full-time opportunity.